 Many people are concerned about the standards nutritional research is held to.
 Dietary advice seems to change every few years, showing unreliability and inconsistency.
 The domino effect this new data would have on every other aspect of our lives is an even bigger worry though.
 For example, if red and processed meats are “safe,” so is consuming high amounts of fat and salt.
 Environmental focuses would also likely change.
 As meat takes a larger part in our diets, we may become less focused on animal welfare and the environmental pollution caused by livestock.

 For example, one of the main criticisms specialists have with red meat is how high it is in saturated fat.
 For years there seemed to be a strong link between saturated fat and increased heart disease risk.
 Naturally, this recent study has caused us to question that as well.
 Regardless of how scientists choose to interpret this evidence, though, it’s important to note that not all red meats are high in saturated fat.
 In fact, venison and elk are quite low—having about half that of beef.
-If saturated fat does indeed cause disease, wild game sources of red meat may be less dangerous.
+If saturated fat does indeed cause disease, wild game sources of meat may be less dangerous.

 Regardless, several studies and systematic reviews of studies have shown a link between cancer and red and processed meats.
 As a result, scientists have published many recommendations for limiting meat intake.
 The National Health Service in the UK encourages you to eat a maximum of 70 grams of red meat per day to reduce your risk of colorectal cancer.
 The American Institute for Cancer Research recommends limiting your red meat intake to 510 grams a week, and The Lancet global report suggests limiting it even more—100 grams per week.

 Of course, the meat industry argues there is no link between red and processed meats and cancer.
 They say that lean red meat fits perfectly into a healthy diet.
-Since different types and cuts of red meat do have varying amounts of saturated fat, they could have a point.
-However, researchers believe that heme iron (iron found in red meat) and carcinogens produced as red meat cooks might also be cancer-causing culprits.
+Since different types and cuts of meat do have varying amounts of saturated fat, they could have a point.
+However, researchers believe that heme iron (iron found in red meat) and carcinogens produced as food cooks might also be cancer-causing culprits.
 If that’s true, it could be a danger no matter how much or little saturated fat there is.

 So what about some recent studies that match the meat industry’s claims?
 Published in Annals of Internal Medicine, these new guidelines encourage consumers to eat red and processed meats as much as they want.
 The fourteen researchers conducting the study did one of the biggest meta-analyses in history to come up with this conclusion.
 After examining large quantities of previously published research, they claim to have found little proof to support a link between red meat and heart disease, diabetes, or cancer.
 How is this possible?
 After all, these experts examined the same bodies of evidence that condemned red meat and came to a completely different conclusion.
 Confused?
 You’re not alone.